elisee/crowded/README.md

 # [Crowded](http://crowded.sparklinlabs.com/)

-Game show for Twitch.tv and Beam.pro streams.
+Game show for Twitch.tv streams.

 Code is public but I haven't decided on any license yet.
 Feel free to check it out and learn from it though.